RealPolitiX/peakfind2D/README.md

 # peakfind2D
 A peak-finding routine in Matlab for static and time-resolved (electron) diffraction images

+### Advantages:
+1. No need to consider the symmetry group
+2. Not based on gradients (robust to noise)

+### Limitations:
+1. Have trouble distinguishing highly overlapping peaks
+2. May not find all peaks for complex low-symmetry diffraction patterns, especially if certain diffraction peaks exhibit nonconvex shapes (e.g. due to crystallite shape, the level of orientational disorder/mosaicity)

 ### General steps (see [example](https://github.com/RealPolitiX/peakfind2D/tree/master/example)):
 1. Load diffraction image
 2. Apply median filter to the image to remove salt-and-pepper noise ([`medfilt2`](https://www.mathworks.com/help/images/ref/medfilt2.html))